cheyocodes/aws-bootcamp-cruddur-2023/journal/week1.md

   - /frontend-react-js/node_modules
 ```
 **Why do we do this?**
-- By adding the `/frontend-react-js/node_modules` volume.
-We tell docker to create a second volume, besides `./frontend-react-js:/frontend-react-js`.
+- By adding the - /frontend-react-js/node_modules line, we are telling Docker to create a second volume (an anonymous volume) in addition to the one we already have, ./frontend-react-js:/frontend-react-js.
-- The Docker enginee will use that volume whenever we run the container.
+- When the containers are run, the Docker engine will use this secondary volume (/frontend-react-js/node-modules) to access the dependencies needed by the React application.
-- We don't need the assets in our local computer anymore.
+- This means that we no longer need to access the resources on our local computer.
 We only need the resources in the Docker container.
-- This removes the need for node or any other local dependencies entirely.
+- As a result, we can remove the need for Node or any other local dependencies entirely.

+To summarize, by adding the - /frontend-react-js/node_modules line, we create a second volume that allows the Docker engine to access the necessary dependencies for the React application.
+This eliminates the need for local resources and dependencies, such as Node, and makes the application more portable and efficient.
 ---